golmansax/react-bind-mixin/README.md

   // this.props passed in for 'props'
   // except for when called from componentWillReceiveProps (newProps passed in)
   getStateFromStore: function (props) {
+    return {
-    // This part can be custom to the store implementation return {
+      // 'getValue' API is custom to the store implementation
       value: MyStore.getValue(props.id)
     };
   },